The bestest, ever everest, guacamole !

-Did you know that you can save guacamole for up to a week in a tupperware.
-Pop it in a dish or tupperware, make the top nice and flat (use the back of a large spoon), and just gently pour some cold water on top like a seal.
+Did you know that you can save guacamole for up to a week in Tupperware?
+Pop it in a dish or Tupperware, make the top nice and flat (use the back of a large spoon), and just gently pour some cold water on top like a seal.
 You´ll need about 0.5 inches, then pop a lid on top.
-It really works, and the less liquidy your guacamole is to begin with, the longer it lasts.
+It really works, and the less liquidy your guacamole is, to begin with, the longer it lasts.
 Hence the tips to use tomatoes that aren´t too mushy wet.
-When you want to eat it again, just drain the water off carefully, and tada !
-You have a nice fresh looking guacamole, looking nice and green – not brown as it would do if you just left it without the water topping.
+When you want to eat it again, just drain the water off carefully, and tada!
+You have nice fresh-looking guacamole, looking nice and green – not brown as it would do if you just left it without the water topping.

 I´ve used water and it worked for a few days.
-I´ve also seen it recommended to use lime juice instead of water , an pour that off before using again but what a waste of lime juice, and surely that would alter the flavour.
+I´ve also seen it recommended to use lime juice instead of water, and pour that off before using again but what a waste of lime juice, and surely that would alter the flavour.

-Today, a lovely reader Nouna, sent me a tip about storing half avocados in the same way !
-Now why didn´t I think of that .
-Put your half avocado, flesh side up in a dish or tupperware, and cover with water as above, then put a lid on.
-And here´s another one I haven´t tried yet… put your half avocado in a tub with a chunk of onion – apparently the sulphur released from the onion stops the avocado from browning. if you try it before me, please let us know in the comments if it works.
+Today, a lovely reader Nouna, sent me a tip about storing half avocados in the same way!
+Now, why didn´t I think of that?
+Put your half avocado, flesh side up in a dish or Tupperware, and cover with water as above, then put a lid on.
+And here´s another one I haven´t tried yet… put your half avocado in a tub with a chunk of onion – apparently, the sulfur released from the onion stops the avocado from browning. if you try it before me, please let us know in the comments if it works.

 Enjoy your guacamole, however you like it.
 There are still so many options we didn´t discuss, like adding fruits like pomegranite or mango, or toasted corn, or bacon or dried ham bits.
 Also adding different spices!
 If I was to add cumin for example, I wouldn´t add the tomatoes, and I´d mash it till its almost smooth !